xArm-Developer/xArm-Python-SDK/README.md

 ## Update Summary

+- > ### 1.5.0
+  - The new parameter of `set_servo_cartisian` interface is used to support servo cartisian movement of tool coordinate system
+  - Support delayed trigger digital IO
+  - Support position detection trigger digital IO
+  - Support configure the stop state to automatically reset IO signal
+  - Support motion commands based on axis angle
+  - Support to calculate the offset between two points
+  - Support for blocky code conversion and operation of xArmStudio1.5.0

 - > ### 1.4.0

   - Support servo cartesian interface
   - Support for blocky code conversion and operation of xArmStudio1.4.0

-- > ### 1.3.0

-  - Added several attributes
-  - Support tool coordinate system movement
-  - Support joint range limitation, collision rebound setting
-  - Support user coordinate system setting
-  - Support the status of the air pump
-  - Added counter interface
-  - Support for blocky code conversion and operation of xArmStudio1.3.0

 - >### [More](ReleaseNotes.md)